 While there is ample student housing near the main East Orlando campus, there is a limited amount of space available to students wishing to live on campus with UCF Housing.

 Priority for on-campus housing goes to incoming first-year students.
-First-year students need the greatest amount of assistance when coming to a university and living on campus is one of the best ways to help them be successful.
-Additional spaces are made available to returning residents via a lottery process.
+First-year students receive the greatest benefit when coming to the University of Central Florida and living on campus.
+The assistance they receive helps them be successful.
+Remaining spaces are made available to returning residents via a lottery process.

 The lottery process is also prioritized to continue supporting the students who are most in need of campus connections and support.
 Students seeking to continue living on campus during their second year (rising sophomores) will receive priority in the returning resident lottery for 2023-24 housing.

-The following groups of students will receive priority in the lottery as well:
+The following groups of students have been identified to receive priority in the lottery as well:

 Academic-year (Nike and Hercules apartments), Towers at Knights Plaza, and NorthView housing agreements for returning residents, off-campus students, transfer students, and graduate students will operate on a lottery system for the 2023-24 year.
 It is important to read the details below completely.

 Apply and submit your prepayment during the lottery window in order to be entered into the lottery for the type of housing you have selected.
 See details by housing area below for additional information.
-More information is also available in the FAQs section.
+More information is also available in the Lottery FAQs section.

 Log in to myUCF and navigate to Student Self Service > Housing > Housing Portal > Application.
 Follow the on screen instructions.
 You can find detailed instructions here.

-We will continue to draw applicants from the remaining active lottery applications for spaces that become available throughout the spring and summer, and through the opening weekend of fall.
+We will continue to draw applicants from the remaining active lottery applications in the Lottery Pool for spaces that become available throughout the spring and summer, and through the opening weekend of fall.
 Drawings will take place approximately every two weeks, depending on whether space has become available.
 Applicants waiting may choose to cancel and receive their prepayment back at any time.